Phoenix Child Support Lawyer

 Our Phoenix family law attorneys have a very detailed section regarding child support factors, how to modify child support, how to enforce child support and various considerations.
+View the side bars on our website for a more detailed explanation.
 The following is a brief summary of information that will provide you with an introduction to the more detailed information.

 There are a number of factors used by the court to determine what amount of child support to award in a divorce.
 Some of the factors the court considers include: